 The North American Pharmacist Licensure Examination (NAPLEX) is offered by the National Association of Boards of Pharmacy (NABP) and required for all graduates of an accredited college or school of pharmacy to pass prior to state licensure.
 ACPE monitors each college or schools performance on the NAPLEX as per 11.6.1 of the ACPE Policy & Procedures June 2012.
 The UAMS College of Pharmacy NAPLEX pass rates are summarized in this table.
 Comparisons with other colleges/schools of pharmacy can be done at the NABP website.
 The UAMS College of Pharmacy graduates routinely perform above the national average for first-time pass rates.
 In 2016, the national pass rate for first-time test takers was 87.78% and the UAMS rate was 81.08%.

 Graduation and Placement Rates

-The UAMS College of Pharmacy closely monitors on-time graduation rates and these data are available here.
+The UAMS College of Pharmacy closely monitors on-time graduation rates, with data available here.
 In addition to on-time graduation rates, entering class size, academic dismissals, withdrawals, and all causes attrition rates are monitored according to 11.6.3 of the ACPE Policy & Procedures June 2012.
 The UAMS College of Pharmacy has an overall graduation rate of approximately 96%.